GetDKAN/dkan-tools/README.md

 identifing the current enviroment.
 If your project directory is dkan, the project will be served at `//dkan.localtest.me`

----

-:warning: **IMPORTANT**

-If you want to skip the proxy or are setting up a production environment, (after downloading the data-catalog-frontend app) be sure to edit the `/src/frontend/.env.production` file to change the GATSBY_API_URL to reflect your site url.

----

 ## DKAN Quick-Start Demo

 1. Create a project directory, initialize the project and run the demo script.